wilsontelab/svx-mdi-tools/docs/installation/genome.md

 ## {{page.title}}

-The svx-mdi-tools code suite uses
-[Illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html)
-for consistent formatting of reference genome FASTA and aligner index files, plus additional metadata files from the UCSC genome browser and the ENCODE project.
+The svx-mdi-tools code suite encourages use of [Illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html) for consistent formatting of reference genome FASTA and aligner index files, plus additional metadata files from the UCSC genome browser and the ENCODE project.